DasilvaFernanda/DasilvaFernanda/README.md

 - 🖤 I like to keep things dark & minimal, just like my code.
 - 💜 Always chasing growth and evolution.
 - 🦇 Night owl coder — better ideas come in the dark.

-- 🔮 Goal: work as a **Forensic Computer Expert** and a **Full-Stack Developer**.
-- 🖤 I like to keep things dark & minimal, just like my code.
-- 💜 Always chasing growth and evolution.
-- 🦇 Night owl coder — better ideas come in the dark.

 ---

 ## 🧰 Tech Stack 🦇